project-ncl/bacon/guide/experimental.md

             buildScript: "mvn deploy" # Build script to be used when generating new build config.
 Defaults to given example.
             scmUrl: "https://github.com/michalszynkiewicz/empty.git" # Placeholder SCM URL
             # to be used when no SCM url was found for the project.
 We need it to generate valid build-config.
 Defaults to given example.
-            scmRevision: "master" # Placeholder SCM revision to be used when using placeholder URL.
+            scmRevision: "master" # Placeholder SCM revision to be used when using placeholder URL or when SCM revision was not resolved.
 Defaults to given example.
     scmReplaceWithPlaceholder: # SCM URLs which contain one of the string listed will be replaced by the default placeholder scmUrl
          - "svn.example.com"
     scmPattern: # SCM URLs will have the listed key substring replaced with the value